nirajp82/AmazonAuroraPostgreSQL/04_RDS_Aurora_Architecture/04_AuroraReadWrite.md

 ### 2.2 Problems with This Model

 * Database performance depends on the **slowest node**
-* Any node failure or network delay blocks writes
+* Any node failure or network delay blocks writes(1 of out of 6 node has issue entire transaction will fail)
 * Partial failures cause transaction failures
 * Poor tail latency